GabeScott/standard-works-vault/General Conference/2022 October - Let Doing Good Be Our Normal.md

 Which customs and traditions are normal in our lives?

 President Russell M. Nelson has said: “Today we often hear about ‘a new normal.’
 If you really want to embrace a new normal, I invite you to turn your heart, mind, and soul increasingly to our Heavenly Father and His Son, Jesus Christ.
-Let that be your new normal” (“A New Normal,” Ensign or Liahona, Nov.
+Let that be *your* new normal” (“[[2020 October - A New Normal.md|A New Normal]],” *Ensign* or *Liahona*, Nov.
 2020, 118).

 This invitation is for all.
 It does not matter whether we are poor or rich, educated or uneducated, old or young, sick or healthy.
 He invites us to let the normal things in our lives be those which help keep us on the covenant path.

 No country contains the totality of what is good or admirable.
 Therefore, as Paul and the Prophet Joseph Smith taught:

-“If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things” (Articles of Faith 1:13).
+“If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things” ([[Articles of Faith 1.13|Articles of Faith 1:13]]).

-“If there be any praise, think on these things” (Philippians 4:8).
+“If there be any praise, think on these things” ([[Philippians 4.8|Philippians 4:8]]).

 Note that this is an exhortation, not merely a commentary.